Read our Frequently Asked Questions (FAQs) to find more about wormeries and composting.

 So, you can see that each Wormery works in exactly the same way, but the method of harvesting the compost is different.
 Whichever Wormery you think will be easier for you to use is the one to go for and if you’re still not sure then you might be reassured by the fact The Original Wormery has been our bestseller for nearly 20 years!

 It varies by the size and capacity of the Wormery, but all of ours are designed to take the majority of the average daily waste produced by its user.
 The Junior Wormery, for example, is designed for single person use and it will cope with the average food output of a single person.
-The Original Wormery or The Worm Works are both designed for family usage of, say, 4 people.
+The Original Wormery is designed for family usage of, say, 4 people.

 We invented the first commercially available Wormery 20 years ago and we even devised (and trade-marked) the very word ‘Wormery’ as it relates to composting.
 With this pedigree we proudly continue to offer simply the best range of great value, but high-quality Wormeries on the market today.